net-daemon/docs/docs/v3/started/development.md

 After you have developed and tested your apps it is time to deploy and run the apps in the production environment.
 The two different deployment options has different deployment methods.

-### Deploy compiled assemblies and configurations
+### Compiled assemblies and configurations

 Just do `dotnet -c Release publish -o [your output directory]` and copy all content from [your output directory] to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options.

-### Deploy source and configurations
+### Source files and configurations

-Copy the content from the `apps` folder to to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options.
+Copy the content from the `apps` folder to to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options. **Do not copy project files.
+Only copy contents under `apps` folder!**